YangCatalog/deployment/setup/README.md

 <br>**NOTE: Do NOT run docker and docker-compose command as sudo, see this post-install notes: https://docs.docker.com/engine/install/linux-postinstall/**

 8. Set ```max_map_count``` kernel setting using ```$ sudo sysctl -w vm.max_map_count=262144``` because OpenSearch will fail otherwise.
-Containers share the same kernel as the host OS, so this needs to be done on host machine and not inside the docker container, this also needs to be done everytime host machine is restarted.
+Containers share the same kernel as the host OS, so this needs to be done on host machine and not inside the docker container, this also needs to be done every time host machine is restarted.

 9. Run the yangcatalog: ```$ docker-compose up -d``` While loading all the applications some of them might fail and restart a couple of times - this is due to some of them being dependent on others.